eziosantori/tasty-bites/README.md

 A set of feature that i would add if i have more time

 - clear search X like google on input
+- integrate playwright
+- use the dictionay build-in in Next for labels